Why Benefits Enrollment Is Still Stuck in 2015

 Here's something I find genuinely maddening: roughly 70% of benefit elections happen during a single three-to-six week window each fall.
 That's not a technical constraint.
 That's a calendar convention we inherited from paper-based administration and never seriously questioned.

-The research I've been reviewing estimates that manual data entry errors during enrollment create downstream reconciliation costs that can run $5,000 or more per affected group annually — and that's before you factor in the compliance exposure.
+Research estimates manual data entry errors during enrollment create downstream reconciliation costs that can run $5,000+ per affected group annually — before compliance exposure.
 When an employee's dependent gets dropped because a form was misread, or a coverage tier is entered wrong, the cost isn't just financial.
 Someone doesn't get their medication covered.
 That's not an abstraction.

 And then January comes.
 The crunch ends.
 And everybody goes back to pretending the system works.